Loading...

 Reference

-• /lib/modules/<kernel-version> : Contains the installed module tree for that kernel.
+• /lib/modules/<kernel-version>: Installed module tree for that kernel.

-• /etc/modules-load.d/*.conf : Files listing modules that should be loaded during boot.
+• /etc/modules-load.d/*.conf: Modules that should be loaded during boot.